onecommons/unfurl/docs/guide.md

 Changelog

 Secrets: An object that represents a secret value.
-Secrets are stored in a separate configuration file outside of version control or retrieved from a KSM such as Hashicorp Vault.
+Secrets are stored in a separate configuration file outside of version control or retrieved from a KMS such as Hashicorp Vault.
 Sensitive values and objects tainted by sensitive values are always redacted when written out.

 Local values: Values and configurations settings that are dependent on the local environment and therefore should be saved separately from a shared repository or deployment history, for example, proxy settings.
 Delineating these helps enable a reproducible infrastructure.